OreCast/Frontend/static/markdown/main.md

 - the data-management service to manage on-site data via S3 storage objects
 - the data-bookkeeping service to keep provenance information about dataset processing
+- the authentication and authorization service
+- the command line client
 All of them are glued together by HTTP protocol and represent whole infrustructure.
 For further details please refer to [implementation](docs/implementation.md) details.